davidpomerenke/while-quine/README.md

 `npm clean`: Empty the table of previous attempts in `history.csv`.
 Usually you do not want to run this because you do not want to recompute the whole table.

 `npm start`: Start the program to undertake further attempts at finding a quine.
-The search tree will be built anew on each start, but all previous attempts which are saved in `history.csv` will not be executed again.
+The search tree will be built anew on each start (which is unfortunately extremely slow), but all previous attempts which are saved in `history.csv` will not be executed again.
 The attempts will be saved to `history.csv`.

 ## Contributing